Post

 Solution:

-1. The crawler found nothing.
-I used dirsearch for fuzzing:
+1. Burp’s crawler returned nothing this time, so I used dirsearch for fuzzing:

 1